 One of the first actions taken by Franklin Roosevelt when he became President of the United States in 1933 was to declare a bank holiday that lasted from March 6-13, 1933.
 His administration was also responsible for introducing legislation to insure banks.

 Additionally, Roosevelt's government was responsible for passing laws to give mortgage relief to farmers and people who owned homes.
-As a result, government loan guarantees became available to new homeowners and more than 20 million people were given government assistance.
+As a result, government loan guarantees became available to new homeowners and millions of people were given government assistance.

 Ending the Great Depression